-Nepal, known as the Himalayan country in the world.
-Naturally rich Nepal has a lot of things besides Trekking.
+Tours in Nepal, Naturally rich Nepal has a lot of things besides Trekking.
 Nepal is rich in cultural history in the world.
 Your Travel Partner organized many outdoor activities.
 Such as Trekking in Nepal, Tours in Nepal, World Heritage sites Sightseeing, Day Hiking, Mountaineering, and many more.
-Ace vision is your Travel Partner organize with customized tours in Nepal.
+Ace vision is your Travel Partner organize with customized tours to your valuable holiday to Nepal.

 In Nepal we have many tour dentations among them, here are some Tours below.
 Nepal being a secular nation is very rich in culture and national and heritage.
-There are many temples, monasteries, stupas, water spouts, (kundas) statues, and idols of Gods and Goddesses.
+There are many temples, monasteries, stupas, water spouts, (Kundas) statues, and idols of Gods and Goddesses.
 They are full of art and architecture.
-A religion such as Hinduism, Buddhism, Christianity, Islamism, Jainism, Sikhism, and many others are in practice.
+Religion such as Hinduism, Buddhism, Christianity, Islamism, Jainism, Sikhism, and many others are in practice.
 Here is religious tolerance.

 Nepal has numerous Pilgrimage sites, sacred to both Hindus and Buddhists.
 To the Hindus, the most famous and most venerated is the temple of Lord Pashupatinath, Situated on the banks of the holy rover Baghmati in Kathmandu.
 It is among the most revered shrines for Hindus all over the world.

-The main temple, which stands in the middle of the courtyard, two-tiered, built upon a square plinth and is 23.6 meters high.
+The main temple, which stands in the middle of the courtyard, is two-tiered, is built upon a square plinth, and is 23.6 meters high.
 The four large gates of the temple are sliver and gilt-plated and richly carved with images of deities.
 The two copper roofs are supported by numerous struts adorned with beautifully carved images of various Hindu Gods and Goddesses.

 Changu Narayan Temple